Skip to main content

 The QR-scan ADA compliance system.
 Zero hardware.
 Zero install.
 Zero training.

 A visitor scans the QR on their own phone.
 Tiles appear.
 They tap a tile — the phone speaks their words in any of 120+ languages.
 That’s the whole pilot.
 One QR on the counter.
-Every visitor.
-Every language.
-Every disability.
+Serving a wide range of disabilities and 120+ languages.

-Validated by the Connecticut State ADA Officer.
-151 CT towns directed.
-West Hartford pilot live.
+Reviewed by a Connecticut state accessibility official.
+151 Connecticut towns invited to evaluate.
+Pilot town hall live.
 Open to every other state today — start with one location, expand only if it works.

 The QR-Scan System